-You'll notice that most lenders don't provide online title loans of less than $2,500.
+You'll notice that most short term financing companies don't provide online title loans of less than $2,500.
 There's a logical reason for why companies don't provide equity loans under that amount.
 State law says that loans under that amount can't charge interest rates of more than 33% a year.
 Therefore most companies in California have a minimum floor amount of how much they can provide for a title or equity loan.
 These online title loans over $2500 don't have any restrictions when it comes to finance charges.
 Consumer advocacy groups will say the rates are too high.
 The title loan companies will say the rates are high because of the consumers they're dealing with.
 They say this type of financing comes with high default rates and many applicants have access to no other types of traditional funding.
 While there's always the option of a payday loan, most borrowers can only access a few hundred dollars with this option.
 Vehicle equity loans provide a much large loan amount than typical cash advances.
 Besides the interest restrictions, there are certain fees and charges that a California title lender can charge.
 As always, we think it's best to look up these restrictions on your own.
 You can access them on the State of California finance site.
 Lastly, there are numerous protections afforded to consumers who miss payments on their vehicle.
 While this will lead to a repossession, you have rights as a California resident.
 For example, a title loan lender must inform you that the vehicle has been repossessed.
 You will also have a specific amount of time to pay off the loan and hopefully retain possession of the vehicle.
 Once again, please check out the State of California site that details all this specific information.